 Struggling 15% 5% 20 ✗

-How Shopify Inc. Performs on the Rule of 40
+Does Shopify Inc. Pass the Rule of 40?

 Shopify the company (not your Shopify store) has generally exceeded the Rule of 40 benchmark, reflecting its high-growth SaaS characteristics: